oracle-livelabs/developer/java-management-advanced-features/set-up-and-enable-advanced-features-on-java-management-service/set-up-and-enable-advanced-features-on-java-management-service.md

 > **Note:** Please refer to this task if the **installation script was not used** to install the management agent.
 The management agent should have been installed using the management agent software.

 ### **Managed Instance on Non-OCI host**
-If you are using a Managed Instance that is not on OCI and it has the Management Agent installed following the steps in the workshop [Manage Java Runtimes, Applications and Managed Instances Inventory with Java Management Service](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=912), then you just need to make a few changes to start using advanced features.
+If you are using a Managed Instance that is not on OCI and you have installed the Management Agent by following the steps in the workshop [Manage Java Runtimes, Applications and Managed Instances Inventory with Java Management Service](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=912), you just need to make a few changes to start using advanced features.

 1. Open the `/etc/sudoers` file.